sgttwld/gradientdescent/README.md

 1. **Optimize a function**
 * [Function of one variable](https://github.com/sgttwld/gradientdescent/blob/master/1a_tf_GD_1d.py): Find the argument that minimizes a function of one variable.
-* [Function of one variable](https://github.com/sgttwld/gradientdescent/blob/master/1b_tf_GD_2d.py): Find the arguments that maximize a function of two variables.
+* [Function of two variables](https://github.com/sgttwld/gradientdescent/blob/master/1b_tf_GD_2d.py): Find the arguments that maximize a function of two variables.

 2. **Maximize an expected value**